SESARLab/mfh-dl-performace-testing/thesis.md

 The SEcure Service-oriented Architectures Research Lab (SESAR Lab) planned and implemented all software modules of the computing infrastructure: the collection agents, the GraphQL/REST API, the data model to structure sensor's data and the Data Lake platform.
 The MIND Foods HUB Data Lake platform is based, among other components, on Apache Hadoop [3], a framework for parallel and distributed processing of large data sets and Apache Hive [4].
 This software allows reading, writing, and managing large data-sets in distributed storage using SQL.

-### 1.1 Goals of the research
+### 1.1 Research goals

 In the MIND Foods HUB project, the Data Lake platform is a core component of the computing infrastructure.
 It must support various stakeholders and use cases: the uploading of raw sensors data, the algorithmic analysis of the collected data, the serving of the client application through the hybrid GraphQL/REST API.
 So, like every architectural core component, the Data Lake platform must conform to non-functional requirements in terms of quality attributes [5]: scalability, maintainability and, not least, performance.

 *Scalability* determines the ability of a system to perform gracefully as the client's requests increase over time [6]. *Maintainability* is defined as the ease with which a system can be modified to improve its performance, correct defects, or adapt to new requirements [7].
 Finally, *performance* is defined as the amount of work a system must perform in a unit of time within given constraints, such as speed, accuracy, or memory usage [7].

 When I joined the project, the SESAR Lab team was not pleased with at least two of these properties: Apache Hive reading performance has proven poor even on simple aggregations queries.
 Also, the maintainability of the Data Lake infrastructure was not satisfying since it relies on a complex multi-container Docker application, using custom images with various bash scripts and configuration files to define the Hadoop and Apache Hive services.
 So, they started investigating for faster and more maintainable alternatives to Apache Hive, including Apache Druid [8], a real-time database that supports modern analytics applications.
 The requirements that the alternative platform must satisfy are:

 1. Scalability: adding more resources to the platform to support an increase in the average workload should be effortless
 2. Maintainability: the platform must be easy to configure and deploy on the MIND Foods HUB Hadoop cluster